AugAbEx: Bridging Abstractive and Extractive Legal Summarization

 \subsection{Domain Attributes}

+Human-written gold-standard summaries are dense in technical legal information because law experts skillfully distill essential legal terms, concepts, and entities entrenched in the judgment.
+This information is crucial for facilitating correct and consistent interpretation of the case by law practitioners.

-Including domain-specific information in a judgment summary is crucial to facilitate accurate and consistent interpretation of the case by law practitioners.
-Legal entities are critically important for the practitioners because they help to verify the summary's correctness, assess its contextual relevance and alignment with essential domain-specific information in the case document.
-Since summary is a lossy compression of the original text document, it must incur minimal loss of legal terms, entities, and jargon contained in the parent document.
-Comparing the legal entities in the original and transformed summaries reveals how much the transformation depletes the technical legal information.
-In order to assess the ability of the pipeline to preserve the core legal information, we use the (i) count of all legal entites identified in the summary as the indicator of its richness for the end user, and (ii) recall of legal provisions captured in TEG.
+Inclusion of sufficient and accurate domain-specific information in a judgment summary is the first and foremost trait of a high quality case summary.
+Legal entities are critically important for practitioners to assess contextual relevance and ensure alignment with other domain-specific information within the case document.
+Since a summary is inherently a lossy compression of the original document, the omission of legal terms, entities, and jargon contained in the source document must be minimal.
+Ergo, it is important to quantify the extent to which technical legal information is preserved during the transformation of OAG summaries.
+In order to assess the ability of the pipeline to preserve the core legal information, we (i) count all legal entities identified in the summary as the indicator of its richness for the end user, and (ii) compute recall of legal provisions captured in TES summaries.

-The legal entity count, \textit{Lent-cnt} metric, is used to compare and quantify the difference in the core legal information contained in OAG and TEG summaries.
+The legal entity count, \textit{Lent-cnt} metric, is used to compare and quantify the difference in the core legal information contained in OAG and TES summaries.
 A higher entity count in the extractive summary ensures that key legal information is secured, which provides clarity to a legal professional and confirms its fidelity.
-Applicable statutes and provisions mentioned in a case document include references to specific articles, sections, and clauses from laws, constitutions, and regulations, and they provide the legal framework for the court's decision.
-Due to the intense information they carry, capturing provisions in a case summary is vital.
-The \textit{ProvRecall} is a recall metric for provisions in the OAG summary that are also captured in the TEG summary.
-If $PO$ and $PT$ denote the number of provisions identified in OAG and TEG summary, then $\frac{PO \cap PT}{PO}$ computes the legal provisions recall (\textit{ProvRecall}).
-High recall value guarantees that the TEG summary has secured the mention of legal provisions in significant proportion.
+Applicable statutes and provisions mentioned in a case document include references to specific articles, sections, and clauses from laws, constitutions, and regulations.
+They provide the legal framework to the court's decision and carry vital information for interpretation and analysis of the case.
+We introduce \textit{ProvRecall} metric to measure the proportion of provisions present in the OAG summary that is preserved in the TES summary.
+If $P_O$ and $P_T$ denote the number of legal provisions identified in OAG and TES summary respectively, then the legal provisions recall is computed as $\textit{ProvRecall} = \frac{P_O \cap P_T}{P_O}$.
+High recall indicates that the TES summary has secured a significant proportion of legal provisions.